You spent hours researching and writing your new blog post. You hit ‘Publish’, share it on social media, and then, crickets…

 - 9. Your Twitter Profile: Only a small portion of your Twitter audience sees all your tweets.
 To be successful on Twitter, you need to publish and re-publish.
 You can use tools like MeetEdgar or Recurpost to repeat postings, and tools like Tweriod to find the right timing.

 - 10. Your Google Plus Profile: Although Google Plus never became a major social network, there’s still 395 million monthly active users on there.
 It can be worth experimenting with G+.

 - 11. Your Email Signature: A link to your latest post in your email signature can give your a good return on investment if you send a lot of emails each day.

 - 12. Medium: Medium is one of the most active blogging platforms today.
 You can import a story you’ve already published on your blog using their Import feature.
 When you do, Medium applies a canonical URL telling search engines not to consider it duplicate content.
 To extend your reach, you can ask to join a leading publication on Medium (ranking #1, ranking #2).

 - 13. LinkedIn Articles: LinkedIn won’t automatically add a canonical URL, which can typically hurt your SEO, but Google doesn’t seem to be flagging it as duplicate content.
 Publishing on LinkedIn can help you reach the audience beyond your 1st degree connections.

 - 14. IndieHackers: IndieHackers is a community of over 300,000 developers and entrepreneurs owned by Stripe.
-You can safely republish an article on their platform to reach an engaged tech audience.
+You can safely republish an article on their content promotion platform to reach an engaged tech audience.
 The team at IH sends content roundups on Monday, Wednesday and Friday mornings PST.

 - 15. Top Blogs: Large publications like Business Insider or Huffington Post are open to re-publishing your articles if they feel it’s good enough.
 You can reach out directly to Business Insider or Huffington Post and apply.